 “Congress shall make no law respecting the establishment of religion, or prohibiting the free exercise thereof….” – 1st Amendment of U.S. Constitution

-As a legally constituted church in the USA, Templar Church is a non-profit organization and all donations to Templar Church or it’s ministries are tax deductible.
+As a legally constituted church denomination, Templar Church is a non-profit organization and all donations to Templar Church or it’s ministries are tax deductible.
+Templar Church is a denomination that currently owns two member churches, one in Connecticut and one in Texas.
+Membership includes Catholics, Protestants, and Orthodox.
+Templar Church works to spread the light of Christ in an increasingly dark world.
 Templar Church is incorporated in the state of New Hampshire with Business ID: 725359 which is viewable at: https://www.sos.nh.gov/corporate/soskb/Corp.asp?1259808.

 Churches have broad constitutional protections designed to ensure the free exercise of religion and to prevent intrusion by the state into matters of doctrine and church autonomy.
 Churches enjoy substantial freedom under the U.S. Constitution to govern themselves as they see fit without fear of legal consequences.
 Courts “do not exercise jurisdiction over the internal affairs of religious organizations.”